 Eindhoven Library

-Eindhoven library offers not only books, newspapers, and ebooks, but also lots of activities and events for internationals, such as:
+Eindhoven library offers not only books, newspapers, ebooks, and other library resources, but also lots of activities and events for internationals, such as:

-- A language café (taalcafé) for practising your Dutch
+- A free language café (taalcafé) for practicing your Dutch

 Veldhoven Library